 How Do Aphids Cause Damage To Lemon Trees?

-If an aphid transmits a virus through its mouth as it eats, the leaves may develop holes that decrease its beauty and life energy as well.
+If an aphid transmits a virus through its mouth as it eats, the lemon tree leaves may also develop holes that decrease its beauty and life energy.

 The honeydew they secrete also attracts ants as they like to feed on it.
 This can cause extra damage.